Jump to:

 Available or current treatment guidelines

-Initial treatment for all stages of PTT dysfunction includes various non-operative treatments including activity modification and nonsteroidal anti-inflammatory drugs (NSAIDs).10 Physical therapy can be considered to work on posterior heel cord stretching, intrinsic foot muscle strengthening, and posterior tibialis strengthening in flexible pes planus.1
+Initial treatment for all stages of PTT dysfunction includes various non-operative treatments including activity modification and nonsteroidal anti-inflammatory drugs (NSAIDs).8

-If patients continue to have pain after non-operative interventions or non-operative therapy for 3 to 4 months, then surgical intervention may be considered.
-Surgery should address the components of the deformity and its reducibility at 3 levels: the talonavicular, tibiotarsal, and midfoot joints.9
+If pain persists despite non-operative interventions for 3 to 4 months, then surgical intervention may be considered.
+Surgery should address the components of the deformity and its reducibility at 3 levels: the talonavicular, tibiotarsal, and midfoot joints.5

 At different disease stages